What is TIVICAY?

 Tell your healthcare provider about all

-prescription and non-prescription medicines,
+prescription and over-the-counter medicines,

 vitamins, and herbal supplements you take.

-TIVICAY and other medicines may affect each other,
+TIVICAY and other medicines may affect each other

 causing side effects.
-TIVICAY may affect
+TIVICAY may affect the way

 other medicines work, and other medicines may

 Especially tell your healthcare provider if you take:

 - antacids, laxatives, or other medicines that contain aluminum, magnesium, sucralfate (Carafate®), or buffered medicines.
 TIVICAY should be taken at least 2 hours before or 6 hours after you take these medicines.

 iron may be taken at the same time with